satellite-image-deep-learning/techniques/README.md

 * [Synthetic Aperture Radar (SAR) Analysis With Clarifai](https://www.clarifai.com/blog/synthetic-aperture-radar-sar-analysis-with-clarifai)
 * [Labeled SAR imagery dataset of ten geophysical phenomena from Sentinel-1 wave mode](https://www.seanoe.org/data/00456/56796/) consists of more than 37,000 SAR vignettes divided into ten defined geophysical categories

-## Self-supervised learning
+## Self-supervised learning (SSL)
- [Yann LeCun](https://braindump.jethro.dev/posts/lecun_cake_analogy/) has described self-supervised learning as the 'bulk of the cake': *If we think of our brain as a cake, then the cake base is un(or self)-supervised learning.
+ [Yann LeCun](https://braindump.jethro.dev/posts/lecun_cake_analogy/) has described self-supervised learning as the 'base of the cake': *If we think of our brain as a cake, then the cake base is (self)-supervised learning.
 The machine predicts any part of its input for any observed part (e.g. future frames in videos), all without the use of labelled data.
-Supervised learning forms the icing on the cake, and reinforcement learning is the cherry on top.*
+Supervised learning forms the icing on the cake, and reinforcement learning is the cherry on top.* SSL is gaining popularity on tasks for which it is difficult to obtain labels, but unlabeled samples are plentiful (ref below).
 * [Seasonal Contrast: Unsupervised Pre-Training from Uncurated Remote Sensing Data](https://devblog.pytorchlightning.ai/seasonal-contrast-transferable-visual-representations-for-remote-sensing-73a17863ed07) -> Seasonal Contrast (SeCo) is an effective pipeline to leverage unlabeled data for in-domain pre-training of remote sensing representations.
 Models trained with SeCo achieve better performance than their ImageNet pre-trained counterparts and state-of-the-art self-supervised learning methods on multiple downstream tasks. [paper](https://arxiv.org/abs/2103.16607) and [repo](https://github.com/ElementAI/seasonal-contrast)

 ## ML best practice & general techniques